Kim Sawyer Egir

 BACKGROUND

 California State Polytechnic University (known as Cal Poly Pomona) is a polytechnic university located in the Los Angeles Metro area.
 The College of Business Administration (CBA) is one of the nine colleges that make up Cal Poly Pomona.
 The university adopted new branding in 2018 and the CBA saw this as an opportunity to upgrade their website.
-Aside from just incorporating the new branding but also to edit their content and enhance user experience.
+Aside from just incorporating the new branding, they also wanted to edit their content and enhance user experience.
 The site is built with Cascade and is managed by the university IT department.
 I was brought in on contract to explore some of the options around upgrading the site.

 THE OBJECTIVE